Tsathoggua: Ghisguth

-Ghisguth (or Ghizghuth or Ghisghuth) is the son of Cxaxukluth and the brother of Hziulquoigmnzhah.
+Ghisguth (or Ghizghuth or Ghisghuth) is a Great Old One, the son of Cxaxukluth and the brother of Hziulquoigmnzhah.
 He is the mate of Zstylzhemghi and the father of Tsathoggua.
+For a long time, he lived alongside his family on Yuggoth, where he was revered by the Mi-Go.
+It is implied that Ghizguth fled to Earth and hid in the seas.
+According to his followers, he is a belligerent deity who fought against the Outer God Ab-T'bohugha and allied himself with a rogue Elder Goddess, Nyx.

 Hziulquoigmnzhah

-Hziulquoigmnzhah (also Ziulquaz-Manzah) is the son of Cxaxukluth.
+Hziulquoigmnzhah (also Ziulquaz-Manzah) is a Great Old One, the son of Cxaxukluth.
 He is also the brother to Ghisguth and the uncle of Tsathoggua.

 His appearance is much like his nephew, but he has an elongated neck, very long forelimbs, and very short, multiple legs.
 He has had many homes including Xoth (possibly Sirius B), Yaksh (Neptune), and Cykranosh (Saturn), where he resides to this day.

 In Kevin L. O'Brien's "October Surprise" (2006) Hziulquoigmnzhah's mate is Zstylzhemghi's sister Klosmiebhyx who bore him two entities likely matching with the Welsh giant Ysbaddaden and the Scottish war-goddess Scáthach, since both named after these two demigods.

 Klosmiebhyx

-Klosmiebhyx is mentioned in Kevin L. O'Brien's "October Surprise" (2006) as sister of Zstylzhemghi.
+Klosmiebhyx is a Great Old one, who is mentioned in Kevin L. O'Brien's "October Surprise" (2006) as sister of Zstylzhemghi.
 Her appearance is not described, but likely similar to her sibling.

 Knygathin Zhaum

-Knygathin Zhaum is the child of Sfatlicllp and a Voormi.
+Knygathin Zhaum is the immortal child of Sfatlicllp and a Voormi.

 He repopulated Hyperborea after humans deserted the cities of Uzuldaroum and Commoriom.
 Athammaus tried to execute him by beheading, but because of his preternatural heritage, such attempts proved unsuccessful and only served to aggravate him.
 As a descendant of Cxaxukluth, Knygathin Zhaum reproduced by fission and thus created an Azathothian strain among the Hyperborean Voormi.

 Sfatlicllp

-Sfatlicllp is the daughter of Zvilpogghua.
+Sfatlicllp is a Great Old one, the daughter of Zvilpogghua.
 She is married to a Voormi and their offspring is Knygathin Zhaum.

 Sfatlicllp was likely born on Kythanil and may have procreated the formless spawn once on Earth.
 She probably dwells in N'kai with Tsathoggua.

 Shathak

-Shathak is married to Tsathoggua and the mother of Zvilpogghua.
+Shathak is a Great Old One, married to Tsathoggua and the mother of Zvilpogghua.

 Ycnágnnisssz

-Ycnágnnisssz is the being from the dark star Xoth who spawned Zstylzhemghi by fission.
+Ycnágnnisssz is the Outer God, who is from the dark star Xoth who spawned Zstylzhemghi by fission.
+Ycnágnnisssz is to be as ancient as Azathoth and likely to possess power close to his.
+For this reason, it is counted among the progenitors of the pantheon of Cthulhu Mythos deities.